joe7575/techage/manuals/manual_ta3_EN.md

 [ta3_button|image]

+### TA3 Command Converter

+With the TA3 command converter, `on` / `off` commands can be converted into other commands, and forwarding can be prevented or delayed.
+The number of the target block or the numbers of the target blocks, the commands to be sent and the delay times in seconds must be entered.
+If no command is entered, nothing is sent.

+The numbers can also be programmed using the Techage programmer.

+[ta3_command_converter|image]

 ### TA3 Logic Block

 The TA3 logic block can be programmed in such a way that one or more input commands are linked to one output command and sent.
 This block can therefore replace various logic elements such as AND, OR, NOT, XOR etc.